AdobeDocs/campaign-classic.en/help/interaction/using/managing-offer-presentation.md

 topic-tags: managing-an-offer-catalog
 ---

-# Manage offer presentation{#managing-offer-presentation}
+# Managing offer presentation{#managing-offer-presentation}

 ## Presentation rules overview {#presentation-rules-overview}

 Interaction lets you control the flow of offer propositions using presentation rules.
 These rules, which are specific to Interaction, are typology rules.
 They let you exclude offers based on the history of propositions already made to a recipient.
 They are referenced in the environment

-## Create and reference an offer presentation rule {#creating-and-referencing-an-offer-presentation-rule}
+## Creating and referencing an offer presentation rule {#creating-and-referencing-an-offer-presentation-rule}

 1. Go to the **[!UICONTROL Administration]** > **[!UICONTROL Campaign management]** > **[!UICONTROL Typology management]** > **[!UICONTROL Typology rules]** node.
 1. Create a typology rule and choose the **[!UICONTROL Offer presentation]** type.